ifandelse/writing/visionmobile/mobile-ui-frameworks/post.md

 ###Licensing
 Chocolate Chip UI can be licensed either under BSD or commercially.
 For commercial terms, you need to [contact Sourcebits](http://www.sourcebits.com/#!/contact) to get a quote.
 I reached out to Sourcebits to get more information on commercial licensing, and they were very prompt & friendly in replying:

->"our terms for commercial use are an acknowledgment that Sourcebits’ Chocolate Chip UI was used in the creation of the app, something along the lines of "Powered by Chocolate Chip UI”, either in the app’s splash screen or ‘About’ page with tap/link back to ChUI’s awesome landing page, as well as permission to use the brand’s name/logo on our website.
+>"...our terms for commercial use are an acknowledgment that Sourcebits’ Chocolate Chip UI was used in the creation of the app, something along the lines of "Powered by Chocolate Chip UI”, either in the app’s splash screen or ‘About’ page with tap/link back to ChUI’s awesome landing page, as well as permission to use the brand’s name/logo on our website.
 In addition we might also wish to collaborate with the brand to create a case study around their use of ChUI.
 We’d have the same asks if a ChUI web app were being deployed for internal use by an enterprise, too."

 ##Further Resources
 Markus Falk has a fantastic [mobile frameworks comparison tool](http://www.markus-falk.com/mobile-frameworks-comparison-chart/) which you may find quite useful in evaluating which options will work for your team.